Connect with others who understand.

 Doctors may use chemotherapy for several different purposes when treating stage 3 ovarian cancer.
 People with ovarian cancer may receive chemotherapy:

-• Before surgery, to shrink the cancer and make it easier to take out (called neoadjuvant chemotherapy)
+• Before surgery, to shrink the cancer and make it easier to take out (called neoadjuvant or induction chemotherapy)

 • After surgery, to shrink any remaining tumors and help keep the cancer from returning (called adjuvant chemotherapy)